cibernox/cibernox.github.io/source/_posts/2016-04-12-tricks-for-build-composable-components-part-1.markdown

 I hope some new HTMLBars/glimmer construction in the future, like the spread operator mentioned in some RFCs will improve this.

-Stay tunned for part 2.
+Stay tuned for part 2.